DAN DRISCOLL

 We can restore or build any chimney or fireplace you would like - no matter how small and simple, no matter how large and ornate.

-Our policy is to almost always rebuild a chimney rather than repoint.
 The fact of the matter is that once a problem becomes visible to you from the ground, then the structure is usually beyond saving.
-This is because chimneys rot from the inside out.
+This is because chimneys many times will rot from the inside out.
 So repointing would be like putting a bandaid on a broken leg.
 We do not perform work we don't believe in.
+However we do perform repointing when it will be enough and the chimney is structurally sound.
+Whatever is cost effective for you the customer.

 Most times it is well worth the additional cost to go new than to try to save the old.